ajrowland/rebalancingyou-site/content/recipes/2020-05-24-pecan-and-banana-bread.md

 cover_image_alt: Banana bread
 additional_image_1:
 additional_image_1_alt:
-description: "It's super filling and packed full of good fats which will keep you full and stabilise blood sugar especially important for people with type 2 and pre diabetes.
+description: "It's super filling and packed full of good fats which will keep you full and help stabilise blood sugar.
 Great for breakfast or as an afternoon snack."
-introduction: "It's super filling and packed full of good fats which will keep you full and stabilise blood sugar especially important for people with type 2 and pre diabetes.
+introduction: "It's super filling and packed full of good fats which will keep you full and help stabilise blood sugar.
 Great for breakfast or as an afternoon snack."
 ingredients:
   - 150g ground almonds
   - 75g pecans (whizz up in a nutribullet or similar or just use all 225g ground almonds